 And by the way, I know that this was recently the anniversary on the 7th.

-It happens to be my sister's birthday, so I couldn't forget, but on the 7th of July, it was the one-year anniversary of what happened and what domestic terrorists did and and the killing of these police officers in Dallas.
+But on the 7th of July, it was the one-year anniversary of what happened and what domestic terrorists did and the killing of these police officers in Dallas.

 Yeah, well, I'm sorry.

-How is the department doing in light of the tragedy, the the terror that took place that day?
+How is the department doing in light of the tragedy, the terror that took place that day?

-Well, uh, the agency is doing doing well.
+Well, the agency is doing well.

-I mean, we're we're still adjusting.
+I mean, we're still adjusting.

-So you know the case of OJ Simpson.
+So, you know, the case of O.J.
+Simpson.

-I don't know how in depth you followed the case.
+I don't know how in-depth you followed the case.

 I followed it very, very in-depth.

-And in the case of OJ Simpson, I mean you got more blood evidence, more evidence that's incontrovertible that he was the murderer he gets off, and then he gets held liable in a civil trial, and then of course, this whole issue with a a gun and a robbery over memorabilia.
+And in the case of O.J.
+Simpson, I mean, you got more blood evidence, more evidence that's incontrovertible that he was the murderer he gets off.

-You know, you had you know the whole situation with evidence being planted and all that.
+You know, you had, you know, the whole situation with evidence being planted and all that.

-It happened, he got off, and then in the civil trial, they held him liable.
+And then in the civil trial, they held him liable.

 He had to pay for the rest of his life, right?